att-circ-contrl/PluginConditionalTrig/README.md

 * Assertion may be delayed until N milliseconds after the input condition is met ("delay time").

+  * This may be a variable time between M and N milliseconds, uniformly distributed.
+This is used to deliberately introduce jitter if desired.

 * Asserted conditions may be held for N milliseconds, even if the input condition ceases to be present ("sustain time").